Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 the user/external applications use), and service is our controller (since it links everything together and handles the interactions between them).

+>For those of you who don't know, Model View Controller (or MVC) is a design pattern which separates out functionality
+>into three different main functionalities.
+>
+>- Model: deals with handling the data and functionality with processing data
+>
+>- View: deals with presenting data (whether visually, textually, or in any other way) in a way that an external entity
+>(like you or another program) can understand what is happening and interact with your program
+>
+>- Controller: deals with linking up interactions between the model and view, and is the mastermind behind running your
+>program and handling external entity interactions (like you clicking a button or something else sending requests)

 ### What is Routing?

 Routing is when we define the actual routes/paths of our application and the functionality that they provide.